4 Free Project Scope Statement Templates to Save You Time

 3. Watch out for cut and paste: Make sure you’re not transferring data from the template or a previous project scope statement.

-Project Scope Statement Templates
+Project Scope Templates

-Let’s get into the templates.
+Let’s get into the project scope templates.
 We’ve put together a series of project scope statement templates, as well as a Work Breakdown Structure (WBS) tree.
 Remember these are templates – you can adapt and edit them however you like to fit the needs of your team and your organization.

 Basic Project Scope Statement Template